uniwebcms/express/README.md

 # Uniweb Express

 [Uniweb CMS](https://uniwebcms.com) is a **web engine** with advanced built-in intelligence to manage rich data and build websites from templates.
-The logic that is necessary for creating the user interface of a website exists at the level of **web components** that are powered by the web engine.
+The logic that is necessary for creating the user interface of a website exists at the level of **web components** and the underlying power of the web engine.

-A Uniweb **website template** can be created without technical knowledge thanks to the fact that it is simply a set of options that guide the process of building a website automatically.
-We refer to that process as **self-building website**.
-A website template specifies the web components that are needed to define a self-building website.
+Creating a **website template** requires no technical knowledge because there is no coding involved.
+A template is simply a configuration profile that guides the process of building a website automatically.
+That automated process is what we call a **self-building website**.
+In short, a website template specifies the web components that are required for a self-building website.

 **Uniweb Express** is a component library of low-level and general-purposed web components that can be used to create collections of higher-level and/or specialized components.